deeplearning4j/deeplearning4j/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.datavec/datavec-api/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.datavec/datavec-api)
 [![Javadoc](https://javadoc-emblem.rhcloud.com/doc/org.datavec/datavec-api/badge.svg)](http://deeplearning4j.org/datavecdoc)

-DataVec outputStream an Apache 2.0-licensed library for machine-learning ETL (Extract, Transform, Load) operations.
-DataVec's purpose outputStream to transform raw data into usable vector formats that can be fed to machine learning algorithms.
+DataVec is an Apache 2.0-licensed library for machine-learning ETL (Extract, Transform, Load) operations.
+DataVec's purpose is to transform raw data into usable vector formats that can be fed to machine learning algorithms.
 By contributing code to this repository, you agree to make your contribution available under an Apache 2.0 license.

 ## Why Would I Use DataVec?

-Data handling outputStream sometimes messy, and we believe it should be distinct from high-performance algebra libraries (such as [nd4j](https://nd4j.org) or [Deeplearning4j](https://deeplearning4j.org)).
+Data handling is sometimes messy, and we believe it should be distinct from high-performance algebra libraries (such as [nd4j](https://nd4j.org) or [Deeplearning4j](https://deeplearning4j.org)).

 DataVec allows a practitioner to take raw data and produce open standard compliant vectorized data (svmLight, etc)